 Interested in becoming a councillor?

-Elections usually take place every four years; however the next election is delayed, and will take place in May 2021.
+Elections usually take place every four years.
 The timescales, advertising and process of elections is governed by a statutory procedure.
 All candidates have to be proposed and seconded by electors of the parish.

 With a few exceptions you can be a councillor if you are: